246859/AutoToolBox/README.en.md

       --top       place toolbox menu at top of context menu
 ```

-The difference between the `add` command is that it will add new menu items to the existing menu, instead of directly overwriting like `set`, and the usage is generally the same.
+The difference between the `add` command is that it will add new menu items to the existing menu instead of directly overwriting like `set`, and the usage is generally the same.

 ```bash
 $ tbm add GoLand WebStorm
 ```

-However, it does not support `-a`, and cannot add all IDEs at once.
+However, it does not support `-a`, so all IDEs cannot be added at once.

 #### rmove